eskenazit/Crossplane-Mock/README.md

 ![image](./network.png)

 - Client calls either naftiko.org hostname
-- proxies receive and route the the backend
+- Proxies receive and route a backend
-- httpbin backend receives and responds to the request
+- Backends receive and respond to the request
+- One backhand is installed via helm, the other one with Crossplane as a provider

 See [howto.md](howto.md) for instructions on how to setup the p.o.c.